I spent a lot of nights crying myself to sleep. I would wake up feeling guilty and useless – like I no longer served a purpose.

 We don’t have to live our lives in darkness, hating ourselves.
 It is still possible for us to turn everything around and make each day meaningful.

 And in order for me to do this, I knew that I needed to start with myself.
-I needed to slowly change my perspective and cultivate new habits that will positively impact my life.

 Practicing Daily Gratitude